vstinner/unicode_book/historical_encodings.rst

   8 bits (256 code points) are not enought so store all (Unicode?) characters

-It was difficult to exchange documents of different languages, because if a document was encoded to an encoding different than the user encoding, it leaded to :ref:`mojibake <mojibake>`.
+It was difficult to exchange documents with different languages, because using an invalid encoding while loading the document leads to :ref:`mojibake <mojibake>`.

 ..
 TODO:: NELLE : un exemple serait le bienvenu